 And the family made a fortune in Crimea.
 They still have their business there.

 It’s not true.
 Lyudmyla Kozlovska’s family members do not run business in Crimea anymore.
 It is connected with the Russian occupation of the peninsula.
-The Foundation has issued this information many times, but the author has ignored numerous statements made by its representatives in this regard, as well as official statements, including those issued in recent days, e.g. ’The statement of the Open Dialog Foundation of 31 July 2017 (financing and donors, or a few words about the soroses)’.
+The Foundation has issued this information many times, but the author has ignored numerous statements made by its representatives in this regard, as well as official statements, including those issued in recent days, e.g. ’The statement of the Open Dialogue Foundation of 31 July 2017 (financing and donors, or a few words about the soroses)’.
 The family matters were also referred to in Lyudmyla Kozlovska’s statement of 17 August 2017.

 2. The quote: